Blog

 • The name of the general contractor

-• The name of the public entity
+• The name of the public entity contracting the project

-Best practices for making a payment bond claim in Georgia
+Best Practices for Making a Payment Bond Claim in Georgia

-1. Serve a Request for Information at the beginning of a project
+1. Serve a Request for Information Early

-2. Serve a Notice to Contractor
+2. Serve a Notice to Contractor When Applicable

 Ready for a demo?